California Academy of Sciences, San Francisco

 Kimball Natural History Museum

-Comprising both specimens and interactive exhibits, the vast permanent exhibition of the Kimball Natural History Museum is divided into sections covering various themes related to nature and science: from genetics to zoology, from paleontology to Darwin’s theory of evolution, from anthropology to Earth science and geology.
+Comprising natural specimens and interactive exhibits, the large permanent exhibition of the Kimball Natural History Museum is divided into many sections, each covering a different theme related to nature and science including genetics, zoology, paleontology, Darwin’s theory of evolution, anthropology, Earth science, and geology.

-The California Academy of Sciences also organizes temporary exhibitions, lectures, workshops, educational classes, and special events.
+The program of activities of the California Academy of Sciences comprises changing exhibitions, lectures, workshops, educational classes, and special events.